GogollaLab/ballWheelSensor/README.md

-This is achieved by hooking into a USB interface associated with a specified USB HID (human interface device, in this case, a computer mouse) and capturing all its output instead of letting the kernel.
+This is achieved by hooking into a USB interface associated with a specified USB HID (human interface device, in this case, a computer mouse) and capturing all its output instead of using it to move a mouse cursor.

 The scripts can be used with any mouse, provided that the idVendor and idProduct arguments are set correctly.
 Consult [this](http://the-sz.com/products/usbid/) website if you are not sure where to find these values for your sensor.
+I recommed partially dissasembling the mouse to isolate the sensor and the PCBs before use so no part of mouse body touches the tracked item of choice.

 There are 3 variations of the script: